 (d) any combination of the processes referred to in paragraphs (a), (b) and (c);

-“toxic paint” means a paint, solvent, liquid or other material which contains a substance referred to in an item in Schedule 3.2 in the quantity and, where applicable, calculated in the manner, specified in that item.
+toxic paint means a paint, solvent, liquid or other material which contains a substance referred to in an item in Schedule 3.2 in the quantity and, where applicable, calculated in the manner, specified in that item.

 [Regulation 3.99 amended in Gazette 10 Jan 2003 p.
 64.]